 Procedure & code of conduct for use of online resources at ECL branches

 All users of on-line services provided at library branches, whether these services are accessed through public computer stations, wireless connections or use of personal devices and networks, are expected to use these resources in a responsible and ethical manner.
 Such uses include educational, informational and recreational purposes.

 Unacceptable and inappropriate use of online resources includes, but is not limited to:

-Unacceptable or inappropriate use of online resources at ECL branches will result in the temporary or permanent suspension of library privileges.
+Unacceptable or inappropriate use of on-line resources at Elgin County Library branches will result in the temporary or permanent suspension of library privileges.